Preparing Your Home for Sale

 - Keep lawns cut and reseed any bare patches.

 - Trim back trees, especially if they are blocking light into the house.

 - Weed the garden, add some mulch to garden beds and put some colourful pot plants in clusters around the yard.

 - Tidy up the garage and garden shed.

 - Keep water features, pools or ponds clean.

 Don't overspend: The idea is to maximise appeal without emptying your pockets.
 If possible, ask family and friends to join you in a working bee that brings the property up to scratch.

 Come up roses: If your garden is out of control and looks unloved, hire a gardener to tidy it up and add some hardy plants.

 Make timely decisions: Arrange inspection times to coincide with the sun flooding the living rooms.

-Think before you renovate: While renovating can definitely add value to a property, you can risk overcapitalising.
+Think before renovating: While renovating can add value to a property, you can risk overcapitalising.
 In addition, many buyers are looking for a "Renovator's Delight".
-Ask your PRD Penrith real estate agent for their opinion before undertaking any major changes.
+Ask your PRD Penrith real estate agent for their opinion before undertaking any significant changes.